-If you fall into any of these categories, call JCRM for an evaluation:
+If you fall into any of these categories, call JCRM for an evaluation.

--Age 35 and under who have been trying to conceive for 1 year without success
+- Who have been trying to conceive for 1 year without success

 - Over the age of 35 who have been trying to conceive for 6 months without success

 - Who have irregular periods or an absence of periods

 - Who have other known problems that may affect fertility; ovulation problems, fibroids, endometriosis, blocked fallopian tubes, history of pelvic or abdominal surgeries or sexually transmitted infections

 - Who have successfully become pregnant in the past, but are now unable to achieve a pregnancy

 - Who desire to electively preserve their fertility

 - Who know they will be having chemotherapy, radiation, an/or pelvic surgery due to a cancer diagnosis and want to preserve their fertility for the future

 - With an abnormal semen analysis

-- With hormonal abnormalities; varicocele, a blockage, or absence of the duct that transports sperm from the duct, and/or difficulty with ejaculation
+- With low testosterone; varicocele, a blockage, or absence of the duct that transports sperm from the duct, and/or difficulty with ejaculation

 - Who have undergone a vasectomy

 - Who know they will be having chemotherapy, radiation, and/or pelvic surgery due to a cancer diagnosis and want to preserve their fertility for the future

 We understand how a diagnosis of subfertility is extremely anxiety provoking and stressful.
 At JCRM, we have extensive experience, not only with diagnosing and the surgical/medical management of subfertility, but also in managing the stress that this diagnosis may bring.
 We take a comprehensive approach that provides a couple with all possible treatment options.
 You have a choice and it should be a well-informed and knowledgeable one, made only after understanding the underlying diagnosis and individualized fertility paths that are available to you.